stringparser/gulp-runtime/docs/README.md

 `done` will be always passed as first argument to the task.
 It should be used if the task does not return a stream, promise or [RxJS][RxJS] observable.

-Tasks parameters can also contain use regular expressions
+Tasks parameters can also use regular expressions using parens right after the parameter

 ```js
 var gulp = require('gulp-runtime').create();